smallinaUCSD/cse15l-lab-reports/lab-report-5-week-10.md

 ![Code Snippet 1](CodeSnippet1.png)
 ![Code Snippet 2](Snippet2.png)

 According to [daring fireball](https://daringfireball.net/projects/markdown/syntax#link) there are multiple different ways to have links in a markdown file.
 In the case that failed, the link was followed by a : which is another way of having a link in a markdown file.
-The code fix for this would be either adding helper methods or additional if statements to check to see if the next character after a close bracket is a : and to check if there additional text after the link which needs to removed as its not part of the link as shown below.
+The code fix for this would be either adding helper methods or additional if statements to check to see if the next character after a close bracket is a : and to check if there additional text after the link which is not part of the link as shown in the picture below.

 ![Example](Example.png)